DACA (Deferred Action)

-The “Executive Order” (that wasn’t really an executive order but a priority enforcement memo to ICE) by President Obama would have allowed certain people to obtain a three-year work permit through their U.S. citizen (or LPR) children if they meet certain criteria.
+The “Executive Order” (which wasn’t really an executive order, but a priority enforcement memo to ICE) by President Obama would have allowed certain people to obtain a three-year work permit through their U.S. citizen (or LPR) children if they meet certain criteria.
 This program is called Deferred Action for Parental Accountability, or “DAPA” for short.
 It was declared unconstitutional by a Texas court and an equally divided US Supreme Court affirmed the lower court’s judgment.
-(See HERE).
-If President Trump were to reinstitute the law here is an explanation of it’s likely requirements:
+If President Trump were to reinstitute the law, here is an explanation of its likely requirements:

-- You do not have certain felony or “significant misdemeanor” convictions
+- You do not have certain felony convictions or “significant misdemeanor” convictions.

-If you believe you qualify or wish to discuss eligibility please contact my office immediately.
-This program allows you “come out of the shadows” as President Obama suggested in his speech, and sleep well at night, knowing you are no longer “undocumented.”
-In addition, with a work permit you can obtain a social security card and a driver’s license.
+If you believe that you qualify for this or wish to discuss your eligibility, please contact my office immediately.
+This program allows you to “come out of the shadows,” as President Obama suggested in his speech, and sleep well at night knowing you are no longer “undocumented.”
+In addition, with a work permit, you can obtain a social security card and a driver’s license.

 The original requirements are as follows:

-- You were physically present in the U.S. on June 15, 2012 and the day you requested DACA;
+- You were physically present in the U.S. on June 15, 2012, and on the day you requested DACA.

 Can I get a green card through these programs?

-- You have a U.S. citizen spouse or a U.S. citizen child over the age of 21; and
+- You have a spouse or child over the age of 21 who is a U.S. citizen.

 - You are able to obtain a visa (“advanced parole”) to your home country for humanitarian, educational or professional reasons.